asartori86/advanced_programming-2018-19/lectures/c++/05_error_handling/readme.md

 Again the same example of the square root function, but this time the [ap_error.h](./ap_error.h) header file is used.
-We can see the behaviour of the `AP_ERROR()` macro, and that of many other macros defined there.
+We can see the behaviour of the `AP_ERROR()` macro, and that of several other macros defined there.